secretashuboi/Brain-Tumor-Classification-CNN-GradCAM/README.md

-The application displays the predicted tumor class, confidence score, and probability distribution across all four classes.
+The application displays the predicted class, confidence score, and probability distribution across all four tumor categories.

+\---